 You can vent the Rave by opening these "gills".
 We're not sure how effective they are, but they look interesting.

-The Rave has lots of features which you can be the judge of if they're valuable or not.
-We tend towards the no-frills high-quality material, lightweight bags like them, but if you're looking for extra bells and whistles, the Rave has them all.
+The Rave has lots of features and you can be the judge of if they're valuable or not.
+We tend towards the no-frills high-quality material, lightweight bags that earn top marks in this review, but if you're looking for extra bells and whistles, the Rave has them all.